Peace of Longjumeau: Terms

 In large part the edict was a return to the terms that had defined the previous edict of Amboise, however without the modifications that were made to Amboise in 1565, when it was codified into a more permanent edict of pacification, which excluded more of the country from Protestant worship and officeholders.
 It began by emphasising that the king was seeking peace on the advice of the Duke of Anjou, Alençon and the Conseil du Roi.

 To pay off the reiters the Huguenots had hired in Germany, so that they would go home quietly, 500,000 livres was appropriated from the Amboise chest.
 The edict required the Huguenots to lay down their arms, and to cease attempts to create foreign alliances independent of the state.
 In return office and favour would be restored to the Protestant nobility who had enjoyed it, including Condé with an amnesty for all his actions during the war.
 All private houses seized during the war were to be returned to their owners.
 As were any seized revenues from the clergy.
 Protestantism would be legally recognised by the crown, with worship permitted in the suburbs of one town per baillage and sénéchaussée.
 Worship would also be permitted outside of towns on nobles' rural estates, now that the crown had been assured there would be no plotting occurring at such gatherings.
 The edict also applied to Provence, which the prior edict had made an exception for.

 There was to be an oblivion for all crimes committed during the civil war by any side.
 There was to be a prohibition on any subject raising levies or arms.
 No subject was to dispute with another over the payment of arrears or other such matters that had occurred due to the outbreak of the civil war until such time the edict was published in the presence of both sides.
-For Paris this would occur 3 days after the edict was published, and for the provinces 8 days.
+For Paris this would occur three days after the edict was published, and for the provinces eight days.
 Governors are to publish this edict without waiting for Parlement to do so.
-After publication Huguenots are to disarm and deliver the towns under their control over to the crown.
+After publication Huguenots were to disarm and deliver the towns under their control over to the crown.